What is Adipotide

 But this drug can generate adverse effects on kidney; these effects are dose-dependent and those are reversible injuries.
 Some of these effects are shown as reactive/regenerative and reactive/regenerative lesions in this organ.
 The kidney plays three key roles in the human body: it regulates water (removing the water excess but retaining it at the right time), balances the body’s minerals (allowing the correct functionality of the body), and processes hormones (useful on the regulation of blood pressure).
 In these facts lays the importance of the kidney, as well as the possible effects that could affect its proper operation.

-The optimal dose of 43 mg/kg have been used on monkeys which resulted in no side effects.
-This dose cannot be equated to humans since this substance is used only for research purposes.
+The optimal dose of 43 mg/kg has been used on monkeys which resulted in no side effects.